Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/MainMenuSetup.md

 These are instructions for further editing the menus.
 Basic instructions are available in the [README](/addons/maaacks_game_template/README.md#usage).

+## Selecting a Menu
+The path to the main menu is set in the `AppConfig` autoload. `main_menu_with_animations.tscn` is the main menu scene used by default.
+Open the `app_config.tscn` scene, inspect the root note, and edit the `Main Menu Scene Path` to the desired scene.

+Alternatively, the main menu path can be set directly in the following scenes:

+* `opening.tscn`
+* `pause_menu_layer.tscn`
+* `game_ui.tscn` (`level_manager.gd`)
+* `end_credits.tscn`

-## Inheritance
+## Clear Inheritance

 Most example scenes in the template inherit from scenes in `addons`.
-This is useful for developing of the plugin, but often less useful for those using it.
-When editing the example scenes, any nodes inherited from a parent scene are highlighted in yellow in the scene tree.
+Nodes inherited from a parent scene are highlighted in yellow (by default) in the scene tree.
 Inherited nodes cannot be edited like native nodes.
 Therefore, it is recommended to first right-click on the root node, and select `Clear Inheritance`.
 You'll get a warning that this cannot be undone, but it's okay.
-You probably won't need to undo it, and if you do, there are solutions.
+The inheritance is useful when developing the plugin itself, but much less so for a game.

 ## Visual Placement